baimohui/i18n-mage/README.md

 #### `i18n-mage.translationServices.validateLanguageBeforeTranslate`

 Enable language validation before translation: Before translating undefined terms, a language validation method will be used to determine whether the string belongs to the reference language.
 Automatic translation will only be performed if the validation passes.
-This is useful for filtering non-natural language content such as variable names and encoded values to prevent mistranslations.
+This is useful for filtering non-source language content to prevent mistranslations.

+#### `i18n-mage.translationServices.ignorePossibleVariables`

+Enable ignoring possible variables: When enabled, the plugin will ignore terms that may be variable names or encoded values, preventing mistranslations.

 ### Checking Rules